 By Tasneem Sariya

-This is the reason while parents often shield their children from financial woes and dealings, since they somehow feel responsible for handling money matters themselves.
+Parents often shield their children from financial woes and dealings, since they somehow feel responsible for handling money matters themselves.
 However, studies have shown that introducing children to money-related concepts, and helping them participate and understand money transactions is highly beneficial for their future.
 The Consumer Financial Protection Bureau in a report in 2015 pointed out that parents were critical to the financial literacy of their children.

-Let us take a look at some of the common money mistakes parents tend to make --
+Let us take a look at some of the common money mistakes parents tend to make:

 2. Indiscriminate spending to fulfil all the child’s wants － Many parents often give in to the demands of their children, when out shopping or when they insist on getting what their friends have.
 Succumbing to your child’s demands will not only increase the pattern of getting what they want, it will send the wrong message that they need to have everything that another child possesses.
 This will be detrimental in their understanding of the value of things.
 This could also lay a dangerous precedence for the future, as they grow up thinking they will get what they want.